wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;I was born, I shall die.

 **M:**&ensp;Can you truly say you were not before you were born and can you possibly say when dead, “Now I am no more”?
-You cannot say from your own experience that you are not.
+You cannot say from your own experiënce that you are not.
 You can only say, “I am”.
 Others, too, cannot tell you, “you are not”.

 **Q:**&ensp;There is no ‘I am’ in sleep.